3 Day Pre-school Program

 Monday, Wednesday & Friday 1:00 to 3:30 pm.

-This additional afternoon program is open to those children who will enter junior kindergarten in the following school year.
+An additional Thursday afternoon school readiness class is open to those children who will enter junior kindergarten in the following school year.

 The emphasis remains on fun, but the mix of two early childhood educators and a maximum of only 16 children allows an opportunity for the children to sample different activities which bridge the experience of nursery school to the more structured JK classroom.